matthewleechen/matthewleechen/README.md

 I'm a PhD student in the Department of Economics at Harvard University, and an affiliate at the Center for History and Economics.

-My current research focuses on economic history, economic development, and labor economics.
-I'm particularly interested in the history of science and innovation, social and political aspects of trade and globalization, and measuring the transmission of ideas across time.
+My research examines science, innovation, trade, and the exchange of ideas in historical perspective, focusing on the British and Dutch contexts.

 My CV is available [here](https://matthewleechen.github.io/cv/MLC_CV_31_Aug_2023.pdf).